dce/davideisinger.com/content/elsewhere/simple-commit-linting-for-issue-number-in-github-actions/index.md

 rather difficult to reconfigure.
 After struggling with it for a few hours, I decided to just DIY it with a simple inline script.
-If you just want something you can drop into a GitHub Actions YAML file to lint your commits, here it is (but stick around and I\'ll break it down and then show how to do it in a few other languages):
+If you just want something you can drop into a GitHub Actions YAML file to lint your commits, here it is (but stick around and I'll break it down and then show how to do it in a few other languages):

 ``` yaml